Mera Peak Expedition

 They may be called ‘trekking peaks’ but climbing them involves all mountaineering gear such as crampons, ice axes, and ropes.
 These are just lesser peaks in the Himalayan context but may rise to heights of over 6000m.
-Mera Peak (6,634m) is not difficult to climb.
+Mera Peak (6,634m) is not difficult to climb.This climb does not come with much difficulty when it comes to technical climbing and combines an extended trek in the remote Inukhu Valley.

 The trek begins with a climb that leads up to the crossing of the Mera La Pass (5,415 m.) after which the real ascent of the peak (6,634 m) begins.
-The descent afterward is easy, coming down to the Inukhu Khola Valley.
+The descent afterwards is easy, coming down to the Inukhu Khola Valley.
 The last bit of difficulty is faced while crossing the Chatara Teng La Pass (4,600 m).
 Finally, we arrive back in civilization when we reach Chutang, just ahead of Lukla.

 - An approach by a wild valley with little frequented

-- The comfort of the lodges with the adventure of an expedition and one night in a tented camp.
+- The comfort of the lodges with the adventure of an expedition, and one night in a tented camp.

 - Accommodation: Hotel Holy Himalaya on BB Plan.